DaktaDeo/multipass-docs/src/reference/markdown.md

 ```

 ### Conclusion
 Remember, the Media Shortcode enhances the way media is embedded and presented in our system.
 It's part of our commitment to delivering a more integrated and user-friendly experience across all DaktaDeo applications and websites.
+Use the caption to add context to your media content and ensure a more engaging and informative presentation.

 ## Tables